Dharan10/Ninja-Hatori-ctf/walkthroughs/graveyard.md

 - Not copying the full encoded string

 ## Next Steps
-Submit the decoded flag on the map page to unlock the Shrine challenge.
+Submit the decoded flag on the map page.